matthiasn/octopress-blog/source/_posts/2014-08-25-weekly-update.markdown

 {% img left /images/pagespeed.png 'pagespeed results'%}

 It also feels like the pages are loading a lot faster. **Next week** I'll let you know what I did.
+Would you like to get notified when the next article is out?
+How about you <a href="http://eepurl.com/y0HWv" target="_blank"><strong>sign up for the mailing list</strong></a>.

 Have a great week,
 Matthias